pkakria/262P/week1/README.md

 output will save in output5.json

+---How to run medium fie - "mediumFile1.xml" change arguments to ---> /table/T/o
+annd follow the above steps mention for "smallFile1.xml" above.

 Files processed:
 I have process a few of small file (size: kbs), medium files (size: 5MB to 90MB) and large files (size: 133MB) and very large file (size: 716 MB - 2.7GB).